-A TEFL teacher and traveler in Ho Chi Minh City, Vietnam.
+A TEFL teacher and traveller in Ho Chi Minh City, Vietnam.
 We asked Gayane to answer some questions about her TEFL adventure so far and here’s how she answered…

 Everything started with a trip to India last year.
 After that trip, I decided I want to live in Asia for a year or so.
 Then it took almost 8 months for that decision to mature and I started looking for some options online so that I could both travel and earn enough money to support myself and my family back home.
 At that point it was a rather scary decision for me to consider quitting a very good job to go into complete uncertainty.
 And when I came across TEFL Heaven’s website and read through the options for teach abroad programs, it looked so easy and so perfect for exactly what I was looking for at that moment, that I applied immediately.

 The whole application process was so smooth and easy with extremely friendly support from the TEFL Heaven team that I was feeling it was really the best thing to do, and I haven’t regretted for a minute after that!

 Definitely go for it!
 One of my most favourite quotes is: